nlopez39/RG-Portfolio/README.md

 ## Installation

 To install this project you can either perform a `git clone` in your command-line or simply fork your own copy into your Github.

-## Usage

-To use this project,

-1. Go to the cloned files, then type `npm i` in your terminal to install the appropriate dependencies.
-Be sure you’re in the correct location in your terminal first!
-2. Bundle the front-end code by entering `npm run build`.
-3. Start the server by entering `npm run start`
-4. Go to the port on your local host
-5. Click the "Install" button.

 ## Credits